 Pasque Flower is a native perennial forb whose flowering stem is an aerial shoot from the underground caudex and is only about 6 inches high at flowering time and covered with fine dense hair.

 Leaves are of two types.
-First appear are the basal leaves on long stalks.
+First appear the basal leaves on long stalks.
 These are palmately divided into compound lobes with linear leaflets - very frilly.
 Both the stalk and underside of the leaf have hair.
-Appearing on the flower stalk is a whorl of stalkless compound leaves, also with linear leaflets.
+Appearing on the flower stalk is a whorl of stalkless compound leaf-like growths, also with linear leaflets.
 These are actually the involucral bracts of the flower but are large enough to resemble true leaves.
 Most have hair like the flower stalk.